 Objects that might already allow you to offer support include:

 - The relief of need hardship or distress

 - The advancement of education or advancement in life of young people

 - The advancement of health

 Trustees of charities with other objects may also be able to adapt and respond to COVID-19 either directly or indirectly.
-For example, a charity with an object to advance religion may be able to offer support as part of its pastoral work.
-Your charity may also have a general object that allows you to act for any charitable purposes, or an object that allows you to support the general benefit of a local area.
+For example, a charity with the object to advance religion may be able to offer support as part of its pastoral work.
+Your charity may also have a general object that allows you to act for any charitable purposes or an object that allows you to support the general benefit of a local area.

 You should check whether your objects have any restrictions, for example, to benefit a particular local area or class of beneficiaries.

 If your existing objects do not allow you to help, you may be able to amend your governing document to change them.
 You should however consider the wider and longer-term impacts if you use your charity’s money for purposes other than those for which it was raised and be mindful to consider your existing beneficiaries whose needs may be less pressing but no less deserving.